The Milky Way above SkyMapper at Siding Spring Observatory (Credit: Kwon O Chul, used with permission)

 Constructed and operated by The Australian National University's Research School of Astronomy and Astrophysics, SkyMapper is a state-of-the-art, wide-field survey telescope that represents a new vehicle for astronomical discovery in Australia.
 Situated under the clear, dark skies of Siding Spring Observatory near Coonabarabran in central NSW, SkyMapper's mission is to create the first comprehensive digital survey of the entire southern sky.
 The result will be a massively detailed record of more than a billion stars and galaxies, to a sensitivity one million times fainter than the human eye can see.
 Images and catalogues from SkyMapper's Southern Sky Survey will be made freely available to the scientific and general community via this website and the worldwide Virtual Observatory initiative.

-The SkyMapper telescope itself was constructed by EOS.
-It has a modified Cassegrain design, featuring a:
+The SkyMapper telescope itself has a modified Cassegrain design, featuring a:

 1.35m primary mirror,